Towpath Trail Bridge Bike

 • Don’t wear headphones or ear buds so that you can hear other trail users approaching;

-• Walk or run with a buddy or a dog;
+• Walk or run with a friend or a dog;

 • When you see other trail users, make eye contact and verbally greet them;